PolymerElements/app-media/README.md

 and `{"mediaSource": "application"}` to capture all application windows, not the whole screen.

+NOTE: Firefox (before version 52) requires to set `media.getusermedia.screensharing.enabled` to `true` and add the web app domain to `media.getusermedia.screensharing.allowed_domains` in `about:config`.

 It's easy to create a stream that contains both audio and video tracks as well.
 Any combination of devices and constraints can be used when configuring: